Brief:

 Constraints:

-With standard shop tools available including rollers, drills, plasma cutters & welders, my imagination was limited by what I can make with thin steel sheet and tubing.
+With standard shop tools available including rollers, drills, plasma cutters & welders, my imagination was limited by what I can craft with thin steel sheet and tubing.
 A tube roller, drill press & MIG welder were utilized.

 Through the Process